Joecstarr/thesis/sections/preliminaries/foundations_of_knots.md

 similar knot-like objects.
 Next, we will discuss ways in which two knots can be considered equivalent.
 With this, we'll give an example of a common invariant for knots.
-Finally, we conclude with descriptions of the notational strategy underpinning the rest of this thesis, the Conway notation.
+Finally, we conclude with descriptions of the notational strategy that inspired the rest of this thesis, the Conway notation.

 ```{include} ./foundations_of_knots/def_of_knot.md